Rent safe and private dog parks hosted by locals

 How well do German Shepherd Dogs get along with other pets?

-Our research indicates that German Shepherd Dogs are very friendly with other pets with other pets.
+Our research indicates that German Shepherd Dogs are very friendly with other pets.
+However, as with any breed, early socialization and training are key to ensuring they become well-adjusted companion animals.

 What should you feed your German Shepherd Dog to keep him healthy?